co2 logbook

 - Challenge: Working with short deadline in carbon neutral way

-- Challenge: Working with a host institution that has no climate neutral protocols
+- Challenge: Working with a host institution that has no climate-neutral protocols

 - Discussion: What does producing a climate neutral event look like?